-Each issue of The Progressive Populist contains approximately 45 columns and articles, but many of our syndicated writers produce weekly columns, and we only come out twice monthly, so oftentimes we are forced to choose between two good columns for the printed edition.
+Each issue of The Progressive Populist contains approximately 45 columns and articles, but many of our syndicated writers produce weekly columns, and we only come out twice monthly, so oftentimes we are forced to choose between two or three good columns for the printed edition.

 If you’d like to take advantage of a free two-week introductory subscription to the Daily Progressive Populist and you already subscribe to the regular newsprint or PDF by email editions, send an email message to populist(at)usa.net with “Daily Progressive Populist Trial Subscription” in the subject line; make sure you include the email address you want the daily updates sent to, if it’s different from your regular email account.